 Encore is the world’s most environmentally friendly toilet cistern.
-It uses the condensation from air conditioning units to flush toilets.
+It uses the condensate from air conditioning units to flush toilets.
 Until now, this free, sustainable source of water has been drained to waste.

 The Encore cistern works in exactly the same way as a traditional cistern with the exception that it has an extra filling connection to allow a separate water source to be introduced (from the air conditioning unit).

-Encore holds 18 litres of water, which is three times more than a conventional cistern - but its dual chamber design means it still fits like standard models.
+Encore holds 18 litres - three times more than a conventional cistern - but its dual chamber design means it still fits like standard models.